Constitution of South Africa: Final text

 The Constitutional Assembly engaged in a massive public participation programme to solicit views and suggestions from the public.
 As the deadline for the adoption of a constitutional text approached, however, many issues were hashed out in private meetings between the parties' representatives.
 On 8 May 1996, a new text was adopted with the support of 86 per cent of the members of the assembly, but in the First Certification judgment, delivered on 6 September 1996, the Constitutional Court refused to certify this text.
 The Constitutional Court identified a number of provisions that did not comply with the constitutional principles.
 Areas of non-compliance included failures to protect the right of employees to engage in collective bargaining; to provide for the constitutional review of ordinary statutes; to entrench fundamental rights, freedoms and civil liberties and to sufficiently safeguard the independence of the Public Protector and Auditor-General as well as other areas of non-compliance in relation to local government responsibilities and powers.

 The Constitutional Assembly reconvened and, on 11 October, adopted an amended constitutional text containing many changes relative to the previous text.
 Some dealt with the court's reasons for non-certification, while others tightened up the text.
 The amended text was returned to the Constitutional Court to be certified, which the court duly did in its Second Certification judgment, delivered on 4 December.
 The Constitution was signed by President Mandela on 10 December and officially published in the Government Gazette on 18 December.
 It did not come into force immediately; it was brought into operation on 4 February 1997, by a presidential proclamation, except for some financial provisions which were delayed until 1 January 1998.

-Since its adoption, the Constitution has been amended seventeen times; these amendments are described in a separate section below.